 In 1994 the Naples Council on World Affairs sponsored and coordinated the first Southwest Florida Model United Nations.
 Florida International University agreed to conduct the academic portion of the program in coordination with the Council.

 Public and private schools in Lee, Charlotte, Glades and Hendry counties were invited to join with Collier schools to participate in the First Southwest Florida Model United Nations conference.
-Ten schools from Lee, Charlotte and Collier accepted the invitation and fielded 80 students at the May, 1994 event.
-A team represents one country and has from four to seven student delegates.
+Ten schools from Lee, Charlotte and Collier accepted the invitation and fielded 80 students at the May 1994 event.
+A team represented one country with four to seven student delegates.
 Popularity of the program was instantaneous and contagious.
-The second conference in February, 1995 doubled student numbers with 180 participating from 15 schools.
+The second conference in February 1995 doubled student numbers with 180 participating from 15 schools.
 The 2001-2002 conference hosted 24 schools from six counties.

 The Southwest Florida Model United Nations is overseen by the Board of Directors of the Naples Council on World Affairs.
 The program has an Advisory Board of Council members, school administrators, teachers and interested individuals.

 Subcommittees of the Advisory Board work on such facets of the program as general logistics, judging, awards, and resources.